Okja: Plot

-In NYC, Mija has to comply with the Mirando Corp.
+In New York, Mija has to comply with the Mirando Corp.
 Jay slips into her room and tells her they plan to rescue Okja while on stage.
 During the Mirando parade, a battered and temporarily blinded Okja attacks Mija.
-Jay tries to hurt Okja to protect the girl, but Mija doesn’t let him and calms Okja down.
-The ALF shows Okja's mistreatment to the public, who quickly turn on Mirando.
-Lucy surrenders the company to her twin sister Nancy, who contacts a private security firm to take out ALF members.
-Okja is recaptured and the ALF members are arrested, except for Mija and Jay, who are rescued by K. Nancy, Lucy’s twin sister, reassumes the position of CEO and starts full-time operations at their slaughterhouse.
+Jay tries to hurt Okja to protect the girl, but Mija doesn't let him and calms Okja down.
+The ALF shows Okja's mistreatment to the public, who quickly turn against Mirando.
+Lucy surrenders the company to her twin sister Nancy, who contacts a private security firm Black Chalk to take out the ALF members.
+Okja is recaptured and the ALF members are arrested, except for Mija and Jay, who are rescued by a remorseful K. Nancy starts full production at the slaughterhouse.

-K, Mija, and Jay travel to a processing plant in search of Okja, and find her at the processing plant, being forced up a ramp into a slaughterhouse.
-Mija shows a Mirando employee a photo of herself with baby Okja, prompting him to stop.
+K, Mija, and Jay travel to a processing plant in search of Okja, and find her being forced up a ramp into a slaughterhouse.
+On the verge of being slaughtered, Mija shows a Mirando employee a photo of herself with baby Okja, prompting him to stop.
 Nancy arrives and Mija offers the gold pig in exchange for Okja's life.
-Nancy agrees, having Jay and K arrested.
-As Mija and Okja are escorted away, a pair of super pigs push their newborn to Okja to hide it and take it away.
+Although initially reluctant, Nancy agrees, as she deemed it a good business deal, having Jay and K arrested.
+As Mija and Okja are escorted away, a pair of super pigs push their newborn through the electric fence to Okja to hide and rescue from the farm.

 Back in the countryside, Mija resumes her life with her grandfather, Okja, and the new piglet.

 In a post-credits scene, Jay is released from prison, boarding a bus with K and the other members of the organization.
-With their newest member Kim Woo-shik, a former driver for Mirando Corporation, they plan to disrupt a major Mirando shareholders meeting.
+With their newest member Kim Woo-shik, a former driver for Mirando, they plan to disrupt a major Mirando shareholders meeting.